loplex/arronax/README.txt

 .desktop files) for applications and locations (URLs).

-Arronax can be used as a standalone application or as a plugin for Nautilus, the default file manager of the Gnome and Unity desktop environments.
+Arronax can be used as a standalone application or as a plugin for Caja (default file manager of the MATE desktop environment) Nautilus (default file manager of the Gnome and Unity desktop environments)  and Nemo (default file manager of the Cinnamon desktop environment).

-Arronax as Nautilus extension
+Arronax as file manager extension
 =============================

-As Nautilus plugin Arronax adds a menu item “Create starter for this file” or “Create a starter for this program” to the context menu (that’s the menu you get when you right-click a file in the file manager).
+As file manager plugin Arronax adds a menu item “Create starter for this file” or “Create a starter for this program” to the context menu (that’s the menu you get when you right-click a file in the file manager).
 If the file is a application starter you get an item “Modify